NoCodeNoBlunder/linefollower-robot/doc/Mainpage.md

   'OPTIMIZE_OUTPUT_FOR_C' (use the explanation at the bottom of the screen in nano for short cuts).
 Now you have to type 'YES' behind the '='-symbol and save the doxyfile.

-\section Amazing_features Extra features
-The robot not only drives three rounds on a circular track, has two reliable and exact countdowns using different timer and prescaler to show the robot's (and coder's :) ) full potential, but also **only** uses timer instead of delays and has a working remote control! \n To use the remote control, you first have to enable it with the compile option 'make remote'. \n Open cutecom and create a bluetooth connection. \n Then type a direction with the desired time in ms in the text box and send it. \n The robot will follow your order as long as the time you sent is not expired or you have not send a new order.
-Here is a list of the directions available: \n
-* F: forwards
-* B : backwards
-* l : soft left
-* r : soft right
-* L : hard right
-* R : hard left
-* Q : do not move
-  \n For example, if you type and send 'F100' the robot will move forwards for 100 ms.

 \section About_me About the author
-To tell you a little bit more about myself: My name is Klara M. Gutekunst, i am currently at the end of my second semester studying computer science at the university of Kassel. \n
+To tell you a little bit more about myself: My name is Fabian Indrunas, I am currently at the end of my second semester studying computer science at the university of Kassel. \n
 This semester we had the chance to choose a project in a variety of hands-on coding training, including programming a robot.
 As I have never